StaxRip is a video encoding app for Windows with a unrivaled feature set and usability.

 - .NET 4.7.2

 - Intel Skylake or newer for HEVC/H.265 hardware encoding

 - NVIDIA Maxwell gen2 card or newer for HEVC/H.265 hardware encoding

 - AMD Polaris card or newer for HEVC/H.265 hardware encoding

 - AviSynth+ x64, Python & VapourSynth installers are bundled with StaxRip.
 Only FrameServer your are going to use is Required to be installed.

-Before making a bug report please try the newest test build:
+Before making a bug report please try the newest beta build: